 You may be navigating the changing landscape of compliance regulations for your organization.
 This is a common issue.
 In fact, Microsoft recently found that 47% of executives surveyed stated that they aren’t sure which data compliance standards they need to meet!
 To sort this challenge, Microsoft has a Compliance Score feature that helps you understand your organization’s compliance posture.
 This feature provides continuous assessments, recommended actions, and built-in security control mapping.
 All baseline compliance scores come from four major frameworks: HIPAA, FISMA, NIST, and FFEIC.
 You chose the one that covers your organization and Microsoft will help show you what is left to do.

 Not only does Microsoft help your company stay compliant, they also maintain their compliance.
 Microsoft is regularly assessed by third-party auditors in over 90 global compliance offerings.
 This comprehensive set of regulations helps your organization comply with national, regional, and industry-specific requirements governing the collection and use of data.

 Seek an IT partner with Azure cloud migration experience.

-You are busy running a business so it’s important to work with a MSP that can properly manage an Azure cloud migration for you and re-evaluate your existing solutions.
+You are busy running a business, so it’s important to work with an MSP that can properly manage an Azure cloud migration for you and re-evaluate your existing solutions.
 You may be asking what "proper" management should look like.
-If you are a small to medium-sized business outsourcing most or all of your IT management to a partner, here are a few check points to consider:
+If you are a small to medium-sized business outsourcing most or all of your IT management to a partner, here are a few checkpoints to consider:

 - Look for Azure migration partners who have attained Gold level Microsoft Partnership.
 This designation is awarded only to MSPs with proven and on-going ability to deliver and support successful cloud integrations to an increasing number of satisfied clients.